 Andromeda is close to the North Pole and it can be seen in autumn.
 It is best viewed in the northern hemisphere, but also few people in the southern hemisphere can see it in spring.

 Although Andromeda is rather a big galaxy, it is not easy to find.
 Andromeda lies near to the Milky Way, next to Cassiopeia, Cepheus, and Cygnus.
 These constellations are not difficult to find, which helps much in finding Andromeda.
+Want to see the our galaxy?
+These are the best places in India to see Milky Way!

 Here’s how you find the Andromeda Galaxy aka M31